subeshb1/sketchalgorithms/src/markdown/remark/git-and-github-practical-for-beginners.md

 ### Step 1: Creating a file

-In order to create a file we will use a command named `touch`:
+To create a file we will use a command named `touch`:

 ```sh
 touch index.html`